The "I'll Start Tomorrow" Trap: Why Waiting to Invest Costs More Than You Think

 Why Do We Keep Putting It Off?

 This isn't laziness.
 It's human wiring.
-Behavioral economists have studied this for decades, and the research is clear: people consistently overvalue present rewards and undervalue future ones.
-Psychologists call it "temporal discounting."
+Behavioral economists have studied it for decades under the name "temporal discounting": people consistently overvalue a reward they can have right now and undervalue a bigger reward that shows up later.
 Normal people call it "I'll deal with that later."

-The $6 coffee right now feels more real than the $180,000 at age 65.
+The $6 coffee right now feels more real than the $482,500 at age 65.
 Your brain can hold the coffee.
 It can smell it.
 The retirement number?
 That's an abstraction.
 It doesn't feel like anything.

 And the system knows this.
 Credit card companies, subscription services, lottery commissions: they all profit from your brain's inability to take the future seriously.
 Nobody taught you how to override that wiring.
 That wasn't an accident.